mohammad-rowshan/List-Decoder-for-Polar-Codes-and-PAC-Codes/README.md

-# List Decoder for Polar Codes and PAC Codes
+# List Decoder for Polar Codes,CRC-Polar Codes, and PAC Codes
 If you find this algorithm useful, please cite the following paper.
 Thanks.

 M. Rowshan, A. Burg and E. Viterbo, "Polarization-Adjusted Convolutional (PAC) Codes: Sequential Decoding vs List Decoding," in IEEE Transactions on Vehicular Technology, vol. 70, no. 2, pp. 1434-1447, Feb.
 2021, doi: 10.1109/TVT.2021.3052550.